What you can do if you are affected by hate crime

 Contact the community safety team

-If you have a question about what you can do if you are affected by hate crime that is not answered on this page, you can email us at [email protected].
+If you have a question about what you can do if you are affected by hate crime that is not answered on this page, contact the community safety team.